dlorenso/cipher-challenge/README.md

 	- `output/encrypted-decoded.txt`
 	- `output/encrypted_hard-decoded.txt`

-3. This project was written using the VueJS, Axios, Bootstrap 4, and Font Awesome 5.
+3. This project was written using VueJS, Axios, Bootstrap 4, and Font Awesome 5.
 All of these libraries and stylesheets have been referenced using external CDN urls.
 You will need to have an internet connection in order to test this code.